anluke/guitar-portal/README.md

 ![Latest Blog](https://github.com/anluke/guitar-portal/blob/main/README-IMAGES/LINKS/latest%20blogs.png?raw=true)

-Leatest Blog section that covers our latest created blogs.
+Latest Blog section that covers our latest created blogs.
 As they are created the list moves from left to right and updates accordingly.

 ## Newsletter section: